-Cervical screening (smear test) is one the best ways a woman can reduce her risk of cervical cancer.
-It's free on the NHS, yet in the UK, one out of five women do not attend their cervical screening so raising public awareness of ways to prevent cervical cancer is really important.
+Cervical screening (smear test) is one of the best ways a woman can reduce her risk of cervical cancer.
+It's free on the NHS, yet in the UK, one out of four women do not attend their cervical screening so raising public awareness of ways to prevent cervical cancer is really important.

 With cervical screening attendance falling for younger and older women it is even more important for us to keep finding opportunities to raise awareness among different ages and groups of women.

 How you can help in your community

 • Order materials and spread the word about prevention